abhijitdhar16/ann/README.md

 ### Layer
 Layers are architectural element of ANN which groups the neurons such a way that next layer (or group of neurons) can start computations after all the neurons in the previous layer completed their computation.

+# A sample simulation of ANN in python
+This code base tried to implement above ANN using three four classes.
+Of course, implementation of the classes will change due to optimization, above concept may change etc. But for the time being we have four classes
+1. neuron (to implement neuron)
+2. link (to implement link)
+3. timer (to replace layer)
+4. annErrors (to implement errors)